noomerzx/vue-barcode-scanner/README.md

 // sound will trigger when it's already scanned let options = {
-  sound: true, // default is false soundSrc : '/static/sound.wav' // default is blank
+  sound: true, // default is false
+  soundSrc: '/static/sound.wav' // default is blank
+  sensitivity: 300 // default is 100
 }

 Vue.use(VueBarcodeScanner, options)